ericsink/SQLitePCL.raw/README.md

 e\_sqlite3 should be a good choice.

 - "e\_sqlcipher" -- These are unofficial and unsupported builds
 of the open source SQLCipher code.
+You should not use these packages.
+You should buy official supported builds from Zetetic.

+- "e\_sqlite3mc" -- These are builds of SQLite3MultipleCiphers, another
+library which adds encryption capabilities to SQLite.

-The build scripts for both of the above are in the ericsink/cb repo.
+The build scripts for all of the above are in the ericsink/cb repo.

 # A trio of packages